kcelestinomaria/DBIT-116533-IntroToProg/assignments/README.md

 - You will see ``a.out`` binary file generated in your folder.
 - You can finally run ``./a.out`` if you want to run the program.

-**NOTE: Question 1 is on the /assignment folder, there is no separate folder for it.**
+**NOTE: Question 1's source file, and text input files are directly under the /assignment/ folder, there is no separate folder for it.**